diodonfrost/terraform-aws-lambda-scheduler-stop-start/README.md

 Stop and start instance, rds resources and autoscaling groups with lambda function.

+**Note:** To deploy multiple schedulers at once, you can use this wrapper module [lambda-multi-schedulers-stop-start](https://registry.terraform.io/modules/diodonfrost/lambda-multi-schedulers-stop-start/aws/latest) which simplifies the management of multiple schedules.

 ## Terraform versions
 For Terraform 0.15 use version v3.* of this module.